security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-Indicates whether the value in `Area of Operations: Date last cited` is the actual date on which an organization ended operatiosn in the specified area, the latest date a source has referred to this Area of Operations, and whether can we assume an organization will continue to operate in an area beyond the date of last citation.
+Indicates whether the value in `Area of Operations: Date last cited` is the actual date on which an organization ended operations in the specified area, the latest date a source has referred to this Area of Operations, and whether can we assume an organization will continue to operate in an area beyond the date of last citation.

 ### Type of field